X

 • Surgical drainage.
 If the blood is in one area and has changed from a solid clot to a liquid, your doctor might create a small hole in your skull and use suction to remove the liquid.

-• Craniotomy.
-Large hematomas might require that a section of your skull be opened (craniotomy) to remove the blood.
+• Removing part of the skull, known as a craniotomy.
+Large hematomas might require that a section of your skull be opened to remove the blood.

 Recovery

 Recovery after an intracranial hematoma can take a long time, and you might not recover completely.
-The greatest period of recovery is up to three months after the injury, usually with lesser improvement after that.
-If you continue to have neurological problems after treatment, you might need occupational and physical therapy.
+The greatest recovery happens up to six months after the injury, usually with lesser improvement after that.
+If you continue to have neurological symptoms after treatment, you might need occupational and physical therapy.

 Coping and support

 Patience is important for coping with brain injuries.
-Adults will have the majority of their recovery during the first six months.
+The majority of recovery for adults happens during the first six months.
 Then you might have smaller, more-gradual improvements for up to two years after the hematoma.

 To aid your recovery: